This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

 Neuron Monitor Daemonset#

-Deploy Neuron Monitor Daemonset#
+Deploy Neuron Monitor DaemonSet#

-kubectl apply -f k8s-neuron-monitor.yml
+kubectl apply -f k8s-neuron-monitor-daemonset.yml

 kubectl get ds neuron-monitor --namespace neuron-monitor

-Expected result (with 2 nodes in cluster):
+Expected output (example with 2 nodes in cluster):

 NAME DESIRED CURRENT READY UP-TO-DATE AVAILABLE NODE SELECTOR AGE